wataltera/dimpoc/docs/presentation.md

   - `FieldResults.cs` — result model
   - `Program.cs` — demo runner
 - Design choices:
-  - Simple, explicit attribute names for clarity in POC
+  - Simple, explicit annotation names for clarity in POC
-  - Handler-based or hashmap registry approach is ready as next step for scale
+  - Handler-based or hashmap registry approach is next step for scaling

-_Speaker note:_ Mention potential next steps: registry of handlers, masking, role-based redaction, async validation.
+_Speaker note:_ Potential next steps: registry of handlers, masking, role-based redaction (flag for can't be shown at all), hash map to hold handlers, everythingin one call, app can change flags to turn on steps.

 ---

 ## Business Benefits & Ask

 - Benefits:
-  - Reduces likelihood of SQLi/XSS from non-HTTP inputs
+  - Reduces likelihood of SQL/XSS from non-HTTP inputs
-  - Standardizes sanitization across apps
+  - Standardizes sanitization / masking across apps
-  - Low developer friction — annotate fields; reuse handlers
+  - Low developer friction — annotate fields; reuse handlers; get updates as requirements change
 - Ask / Request for Pilot Approval:
-  1. Approve a 4-week pilot integrating annotations into one critical service
+  1. Approve a pilot using annotations in one app
   2. Allocate 1-2 devs for implementation + 1 security SME for review
   3. Decide success criteria (reduction in high/critical findings, dev effort/time-to-fix)